FloraCanou/solvecubic/README.md

-# solvecubic
+# Cubic Equation Solver in Trigonometric/Hyperbolic Method
-Cubic equation solver in trigonometric/hyperbolic method
+See *Solving Cubic Equations in Trigonometric/Hyperbolic Method* for details.